 J has experienced this with her ex-husband, the father of her firstborn.
 “Keeping the peace with her dad during the holiday season was somewhat difficult because it all depended on his mood,” she says.
 To keep conflict at bay, communicating well with each other was a must.
 “I tried to only plan events with her when it was my weekend so I wouldn’t be impeding on his time, and if it was just unavoidable, he knew way in advance,” she says.

 Give Yourself a Break

-Sometimes the right environment needs to be fostered in order to keep the peace.
+Sometimes the right environment needs to be fostered in order to avoid family conflict and keep the peace.
 Miller says she often sets up creative stations around her house to keep the kids entertained.

 “I always try to have an activity for them to do to keep them distracted for a while and give the parents a little bit of a break,” she says.
 “Last year I set up a cookie station for Christmas and let them decorate their own.”
 Giving the littles something to keep them occupied while you connect with relatives alleviates some of the chaos that might otherwise put you on edge.